 Healthy Habits after Eating and Drinking

 It is important to properly clean the mouth after eating or drinking to prevent oral health issues.
 Certain foods can stick to the teeth and lead to a greater risk of tooth decay.
 Foods containing sugars and cooked starches, such as breads, crackers, pretzels and potato chips, can also linger on the teeth.
 An acidic attack on teeth can occur for 20 minutes or more after sugars or starches come into contact with plaque.
-Therefore, it is important to remove food debris after eating by brushing with a toothpaste, such as Colgate® Fresh 'n Protect™, and flossing or at least rinsing with water.
+Therefore, it is important to remove food debris after eating by brushing with a toothpaste, flossing or at least rinsing with water.
 Chewing sugarless gum, particularly types with an ingredient called xylitol, will help increase the flow of saliva, which in turn facilitates the clearance of sugars and food debris and neutralizes plaque acids in your mouth.

 Healthy Eating Tips